kevthunder/cake-blog/readme.md

 Pour cakePHP 1.3

-Simple Blog for CakePHP
+Simple Blog Plugin for CakePHP

 ## Installation

-* Put the content of this plugin in "app/plugins/" in a folder named "blog".
+1. Put the content of this plugin in "app/plugins/" in a folder named "blog".
+2. Run "database.sql" in the database.